-- All international program participants must be fully vaccinated by two weeks prior to the program start date. - It is important that MVI's current protocols are thoroughly reviewed by the sending institution.
-At the same time, the sending institution's protocols should be made available to the MVI academic department no less than 90 days prior to the group's arrival (to allow any necessary modifications to the itinerary or logistical arrangements). - Pre-arrival requirements such as Costa Rica immigration requirements (HealthPass, vaccination status proof) and sending institution requirements. - COVID-19 testing upon arrival is highly recommended for the group to form a social bubble.
-MVI can provide logistical support, and include arrival testing in the course budget upon request. - Group cohort and social bubble guidelines on group social bubble formation. - Lodging considerations and restrictions (e.g. homestay, number of people per room), including quarantine/isolation plans. - Transportation considerations.

-- Program activity review as relates to risk, preventive measures, availability, and feasibility under different pandemic or environmental conditions. - Enhanced precaution measures should be identified regarding program participants with compromising medical conditions who may be at high risk for COVID-19 illness and complications (see examples of conditions in Program Participant Preventive Measures section). - Prior to the group arrival, the sending institution should provide the contact information for their emergency support person and any other person who should be notified in the case of sickness, course disruption, itinerary changes, etc. A contact person should also be identified for specific questions in the case of student isolation, quarantine, and medical care. - The student handbook is required reading before departure, along with these protocols that complement the handbook.
+- It is important that MVI's current protocols are thoroughly reviewed by the sending institution.
+At the same time, the sending institution's protocols should be made available to the MVI academic department no less than 90 days prior to the group's arrival (to allow any necessary modifications to the itinerary or logistical arrangements). - Pre-arrival requirements such as Costa Rica immigration requirements (e.g. health insurance coverage) and sending institution requirements. - Personal preventive measures between COVID-19 testing and arrival in Costa Rica. - Group cohort and social bubble guidelines on group social bubble formation. - Lodging considerations and restrictions (e.g. homestay, number of people per room), including quarantine/isolation plans. - Transportation considerations. - Program activity review as relates to risk, preventive measures, availability, and feasibility under different pandemic or environmental conditions. - Enhanced precaution measures should be identified regarding program participants with compromising medical conditions who may be at high risk for COVID-19 illness and complications (see examples of conditions in Program Participant Preventive Measures section). - Prior to the group arrival, the sending institution should provide the contact information for their emergency support person and any other person who should be notified in the case of sickness, course disruption, itinerary changes, etc. A contact person should also be identified for specific questions in the case of student isolation, quarantine, and medical care. - The student handbook is required reading before departure, along with these protocols that complement the handbook.
 The MVI waiver, code of student conduct, and packing list have been updated.
 See Appendix B. As always, the waiver must be read, signed, and submitted before arrival. - Pre-departure orientation additions: The professor or person in charge of the program will need to give an orientation or provide information on the COVID-19 guidelines that apply to Costa Rica, described in these protocols, to students who are going to travel to Costa Rica.
 The MVI can support with a remote session, or in the way that the sending institution and teachers consider most appropriate, so that all the information is correctly delivered to the students in advance.